Take a look around

 Stop to take in this lovely view of Balboa Park’s Botanical Building.
 During the 1915 Exposition, the building displayed bamboo, banana trees, palms and more.
 The designers even hid bird cages in the flora, adding their chirping calls to the authentic outdoor atmosphere.

 Compare your view of the Botanical Building to this 1915 photo taken from the same spot.
 What’s changed?
 What’s stayed the same?

-Can you find this spot in the Park?
-It's in front of the Botanical Building, facing the Lily Pond.
-Today, it's a popular place for selfies!
+Looking out from the front of the Botanical Building, you’ll find yourself facing the Lily Pond.
+Today, it’s a popular place for selfies!